 The Roulette wheel’s spin and click, as well as the chance of a possible life-changing win, are the stuff of legend.
 Now that you’ve read through the rules of American Roulette and the types of bets you can make as a player, why not give this variation a go?

 If you've never played before, try playing Roulette for fun before playing Roulette for real money.
-If you're itching to get started, hit the link below and choose from our UK-licensed recommended online casinos!
+If you're itching to get started, choose from our UK-licensed recommended online casinos!